TimeWarpEngineering/tazor/kanban/in-progress/001-change-razor-extension-to-tazor.md

-# Change File Extension from .razor to .tazor
+# Change File Extension from .tazor to .tazor

 **Status**: In Progress
 **Priority**: High